Paying Independent Contractors: How to Set Up and Issue Payments in 5 Easy Steps

 Determining how to pay independent contractors isn’t too complex if you set up an effective system to help you track contractor and payment information.
 You can use a notebook, Excel, or payroll software to help, and costs range from $0 to $6 a month for one contractor.

 If you’re looking for payroll software that supports contractor payments, consider Gusto.
-It collects all of the information needed to prepare 1099-NEC forms at year-end.
+It collects all the information needed to prepare 1099-NEC forms at year-end.
 It also makes it easy for contractors to review their payments and tax documents by prompting them to set up an online account.
 In addition to giving contractors control of their paperwork, you save money and time by not having to print and distribute tax documents.
 Sign up for Gusto’s contractor only plan now for a base price of $0/month for the first six months.
-Pay $6 per contractor, per month.
+Pay $6 per contractor monthly.